Hoifu Energy Group

 Hoifu Energy Group Limited is a Bermuda-incorporated energy and financial-sector holding company.
-The company headquartered in Hong Kong and listed its shares on The Stock Exchange of Hong Kong.
+The company is headquartered in Hong Kong with shares listed on The Stock Exchange of Hong Kong.

 History

 Karl Thomson Holdings Limited was incorporated in Bermuda and registered as a "Registered non-Hong Kong company" in Hong Kong since 30 May 2000.
 In January 2013, the company was renamed to Hoifu Energy Group Limited, as well as adding a registered Chinese name (凱富能源集團有限公司).
 The company had a Chinese trading name 高信集團控股有限公司 before 2013.

 Karl Thomson Holdings was the parent company of Hong Kong-based Karl Thomson Financial Group, which was founded by Lam Kwok Hing (藍國慶).
 Its core subsidiaries, Karl-Thomson Securities and Karl-Thomson Commodities, were founded in 1991.

 In September 2006, an associate company (20% stake) of Karl Thomson Holdings, Aminex Petroleum, acquired the exploration and production rights of an oil field in Egypt.
 In November 2006, the company acquired Australia-listed company Volant Petroleum, a manufacturer for oil-industry.
 In 2011, it was reported that Karl Thomson Holdings temporary suspended the operation in Egypt due to Egyptian revolution of 2011.